tridentity/800-63A-ImplGuide/3_Attributes and Evidence.md

 **Table 2:** Examples of Identity Evidence

-Please note that while examples of unacceptable and weak evidence are presented here for the sake of completeness, CSP’s should nevertheless be careful in requiring such documents as identity evidence.
-Moreover, CSP’s are cautioned to review guidance on international or common names and the event of a name change while considering evidence for strength.
+Please note that while examples of unacceptable and weak evidence are presented here for the sake of completeness, CSPs should nevertheless be careful in requiring such documents as identity evidence.
+Moreover, CSPs are cautioned to review guidance on international or common names and the event of a name change while considering evidence for strength.

 A CSP can collect an applicant’s social security number as additional information, but two other forms of identification should still be collected to which information in the social security number should still resolve.
 An example selection of evidence documents for a CSP to consider in an IAL2 process are shown in the following figure.